 All surface water bodies are earmarked as sensitive features and should be avoided as far as possible.
-The wetland demarcation will be undertaken as part of the soil assessment during the final reporting phase, in order to demarcate all wetlands and riparian zones, which will be marked as sensitive.
+The wetland demarcation will be undertaken as part of the specialist studies during the EIA phase.

 3.3 Climate

 3.3.1 Methodology and Data Sources